E-CAM/E-CAM-Library/Quantum-Dynamics-Modules/modules/PaPIM/readme.rst

 Source Code
 ___________

+..
 The PaPIM module source code can be obtained from: https://gitlab.e-cam2020.eu:10443/Quantum-Dynamics/PIM/tree/master/source.

+The PaPIM module source code can be obtained from: https://gitlab.e-cam2020.eu/Quantum-Dynamics/PIM/tree/PaPIM.

 Source Code Documentation